 If you click on the picture below, you can see where Madagascar is located on Google maps.

-What to do in Madagascar?
+10 Things to do in Madagascar

 Now that you are aware of the amazing wildlife this place has to offer.
 If you are wondering, what is Madagascar famous for, let’s see how you can enjoy the true essence of this island!

 While there are hundreds and thousands of different animals on this planet, lemurs are the most iconic animals.
 There are over one hundred species as well as subspecies of lemurs on this island, and all of them are endemic.
 What’s most surprising is that they range from the size of a small pygmy mouse to the size of huge indris.
 The ultimate way of watching lemurs is to visit the national park.